 CMM was developed by the Software Engineering Institute (SEI) at Carnegie Mellon University in 1987.

 - It is not a software process model.
-It is a framework which is used to analyse the approach and techniques followed by any organization to develop software products.
+It is a framework that is used to analyze the approach and techniques followed by any organization to develop software products.

 - It also provides guidelines to further enhance the maturity of the process used to develop those software products.